raspberrypilearning/our-beat/en/step_5.md

 ## micro:bit V2 drum loop

 The micro:bit V2 has drum sounds you can use.
-These are not available in the micro:bit V1.
+These are not available for the micro:bit V1.

 Create a drum pattern and use buttons to play bass notes.